church/thechurch/README.md

 composer install
 ```

 This will install all the php dependencies.
-Once the the dependencies are installed, you’ll be asked a series of questions in order to generate an `app/config/parameters.yml` file.
+Once the the dependencies are installed, you will be asked a series of questions in order to generate an `app/config/parameters.yml` file.
 You can adjust the configuration at any time by changing the values in this file.
 See [app/config/parameters.yml.dist](https://github.com/church/thechurch/blob/develop/app/config/parameters.yml.dist) for a sample configuration file.

 Install the ruby dependencies by executing the following command in the root of the repository:
 ```